tuffing/adventofcode2017/README.md

 Guessing 18 was picked because a super at this point the square would be huge and possibly hugely time consuming.
 My solution seemed quick enough - about 5 seconds.
 Room to be optimised though.

+I suspect part 18 was to catch out those who are doing the rotations and flipping in real time - i preprocessed em :p

 This was quite a fun exercise - though a little time consuming doing all the parts.